 2. Glengarry Glen Ross (1992)

 Glengarry Glen Ross is what happens when you give some of the greatest dialogue ever written to some of the greatest actors in movie history and let them chew the scenery to shreds.

 This movie is an intense, funny, and darkly poignant examination of the twisted behavior—both incentivized and coerced—that's fundamental to the world of New York City real estate sales.

-Office Space is the greatest movie about the modern American office worker ever made, and I’m not sure it can ever be topped.
-It will forever resonate as true—and hilarious—for all who find themselves stuck in the 9-to-5 grind of an office job.
+Office Space is the greatest movie about the modern American office worker ever made, and it can never be topped.
+It will forever resonate as true for all who find themselves stuck in the 9-to-5 grind of the office.